eastlondoner/mineflare-cli/README.md

 - **Composable SDK** - "Lego brick" functions that make programs concise (10-20 lines)

 > **Isolated Bot Mode Support**
-> The program system now works when the bot runs in the fault-tolerant isolated process (default).
+> The program system works when the bot runs in the fault-tolerant isolated process (default).
-> Simple programs (logging, configuration, basic actions) execute fully, and command-oriented capabilities (move, dig, look, wait, craft, place, equip) proxy through the IPC layer.
+> All command capabilities—including pathfinding, block inspection (`blockAt`), inventory access, and high-level scanners—proxy through the IPC bridge so advanced SDK helpers operate transparently.
-> World-inspection helpers that require direct `blockAt` access (e.g. advanced scan/search utilities) currently raise a clear `blockAt is not yet available in isolated bot mode` error; use batch jobs or extend the IPC proxy if you need them today.
+> The CLI automatically inspects each program before execution, merging declared defaults with user arguments and requesting only the capabilities the program needs.

 ### SDK Categories